AlannaParsons/new_final_project/planner/PLANNING.md

 # Current
     - goals
         - simple version in place. make page for goals that arent daily? bigger goal specific page?
+        - can change day of month to set past dates (deny access to change future dates?)
+            -cannot currently change months to see old results
     - notes
         - make more specific? could be used for memories, gratitude journal or classic calendar
     - rating